3 Easy Massage Add-Ons to Try Today

 Jeff St. Peters, LMT, Senior Product Development Manager, Universal Companies

 Service enhancements can be easy to introduce, and they can increase your overall price per treatment and your client's satisfaction.
-Here are three often cited client concerns with add-ons you should definitely try:
+Here are three often cited client concerns with add-ons you should definitely try.
+Not only will you delight your guests, but you'll also boost your revenue.

 1. Dry Skin